Chuckatuck, Virginia

 Chuckatuck is a neighborhood of the independent city of Suffolk, Virginia, United States.
 It is located at the junction of State Route 10/State Route 32 and State Route 125, just south of SR 10/32's crossing of Chuckatuck Creek.
 Its elevation is 36 feet above mean sea level.
 The neighborhood is relatively small and consists of such businesses as a garden store, general store, automobile repair shop, three churches, two gas stations, a restaurant, a hardware store, and others.
 It has a fire department, Suffolk station nine, which is operated as the Chuckatuck Volunteer Fire Department.
 The community is also located near Lone Star Lakes, a recreational park.

 Former Virginia Governor Mills Godwin and jazz guitarist Charlie Byrd grew up in Chuckatuck.

+A grist mill was constructed as early as 1635 by colonist Richard Bartlett at the head of Chuckatuck (or Crooked) Creek.
+"Chuckatuck" is a Nansemond word meaning "crooked".